Making sure that we return, year after year.

 2. If you do not show up without informing us, your camp is not in Good Standing.

-Is your camp a good citizen?
+Be respectful of camp boundaries and your neighbors.
+Is your camp a good neighbor?
 Did your camp uphold our community’s principles and cultural norms?
 Examples of good citizenship for theme camps include, but is not limited to, the following:

 If we receive community feedback to suggest your camp’s behavior was symptomatic of a lack of citizenship or did not uphold our community’s principles and cultural norms, your camp may not be in Good Standing.